FelixAugenstein/watson-assistant-jira-issues/README.md

 - Header Cookie
 - Project ID

-Check all the lines in the code where it says 'YOUR INPUT REQUIRED HERE' and provide these 4 properties.
+Check all the lines in the code where it says 'YOUR INPUT REQUIRED HERE' and provide those 4 properties.

 ![Provide your data](readme_images/provide-your-data.png)